tannonk/llm_inference/README.md

     - `<output_file>.eval`: Log file of the automatic evaluation with results.

-## Limitations
+## Limitations & Known Issues

-LLMs don't know when to stop.
+- LLMs don't know when to stop.
 Thus, they typically generate sequences up to the specified `max_new_tokens`.
 The function `postprocess_model_outputs()` is used to extract the single relevant model output from a long generation sequence and is currently pretty rough.
+- Setting `--n_refs` > 1 allows for a few-shot prompt example to have multiple possible targets (e.g. sampled from multiple validation set reference sentences).
+The current method of handling these is to enumerate them starting at 0, but this doesn't seem very elegant or intuitive.

 ## TODOs

-- [x] task-specific prompts
+- [ ] Task-specific prompts
-- [ ] datasets and data prep
+- [ ] Datasets and data prep
 	- [x] Newsela
 	- [x] Hsplit
 	- [ ] Medical
 	- [ ] Legal (?)
+- [ ] Detailed evaluation